alexbock/open-optical-designer/readme.md

 ## Introduction

-This is an early work-in-progress web application for designing optical lenses consisting of sequential lens elements.
+This is a work-in-progress web application for designing optical lenses consisting of sequential lens elements.
-It is initially intended to support practical design of, for example, a large aperture double Gauss lens for a full frame camera with effective control of image aberrations.
+It is intended to support practical design of, for example, a large aperture double Gauss lens for a full frame camera with effective control of image aberrations.
 Support for mirrors and the design of reflecting telescopes is planned in the future.